Carl Whitney

-Carl Eugene Whitney (September 7, 1913 – July 1986) was a Negro league baseball player.
+Carl Eugene Whitney (September 7, 1913 – July 1986) was an American Negro league baseball player.

 In 1942, Whitney played as a reserve outfielder for the New York Black Yankees, a team co-owned by financier James "Soldier Boy" Semler and famed toe-tapper Bill "Bojangles" Robinson.
 He also briefly played for the Newark Eagles in 1942.
 He is buried at Calvary Cemetery in St. Louis, Missouri.